rios0rios0/guide/Code-Style/Python/Typing-and-Type-Hints-(PEP-484).md

 AttributeError: 'float' object has no attribute 'denominator'
 ```

-We can use type hints to annotate the types of the function’s parameters and the function’s return type so the linter can automatically check for errors and highlight them in the editor.
+We can use type hints to annotate the types of the function's parameters and the function's return type so the linter can automatically check for errors and highlight them in the editor.
 ```python
 def collatz(n: int) -> int:
     if n % 2 == 0: